Elaine Youngs

 Nicknamed "EY", Youngs beach career started in 1997, winning third place in her first pro beach volleyball tournament.
 In 1997 and then 1999–2000 Youngs partnered with Liz Masakayan who later became Youngs coach from 2004 through 2008.
 The duo missed going to the 2000 Sydney Olympics by 50 points.
 In 1998 Youngs partnered with Nancy Reno until Nancy retired from pro beach volleyball.
 In 2001 Youngs partnered with Barbra Fontana, and from 2002 to 2004 partnered with Holly McPeak, winning the Beach Volleyball bronze medal together in the 2004 Athens Olympics.
 She teamed with Rachel Wacholder for the 2005 and much of the 2006 season.
 In August 2006, Wacholder left Youngs and partnered with Jennifer Kessy Boss and Youngs replaced Wacholder with Nicole Branagh for the 2007 AVP season.
-On September 8, 2007 Youngs won the Goddess of the Beach tournament for the first time in Las Vegas, Nevada.
-Branagh and Youngs achieved 5th place in the 2008 Beijing Olympics and continued playing together in the 2009 season.
+On September 8, 2007, Youngs won the Goddess of the Beach tournament for the first time in Las Vegas, Nevada.
+Branagh and Youngs achieved fifth place in the 2008 Beijing Olympics and continued playing together in the 2009 season.
 In 2010, Nicole Branagh partnered with Misty May-Treanor, replacing Kerri Walsh.
 Youngs retired from professional volleyball at the end of the 2010 season.

 In 2002 Youngs was chosen as the MVP of the Association of Volleyball Professionals.
 In 2004 she teamed with Holly McPeak to win the bronze medal at the Summer Olympics in Athens.
 In her career Youngs won 51 professional beach volleyball tournaments.
-On October 6, 2006 she was inducted into the UCLA Athletics Hall of Fame.
+On October 6, 2006, she was inducted into the UCLA Athletics Hall of Fame.

+Personal life

 Youngs currently works as a realtor in Durango, Colorado.
 During the winter, she enjoys "everything outdoors," including snowboarding, snowshoeing, hiking, camping and cross-country skiing.